pkivolowitz/asm_book/more/jump_tables/README.md

 This is implemented by the `cbz`.

 If the result of the `mod` is not 0, then its value must be *flipped*.
 This is the `sub` instruction.
 See the comment above.
+The idea here is that if the result of the mod is 5, for example, then the flipped value is 3 - this is the number of stragglers left over from full loops of 8.

 Finally, we have the computation of the address to where we jump into the middle of the table.